exasol/exasol-virtual-schema/README.md

 * Access Exasol database using Virtual Schema.

-## Deprecation Warning
+## Deprecation Warnings

-Starting with version 4.0.0 of the Exasol SQL dialect, the new `EXA_CONNECTION` property replaces the `EXA_CONNECTION_STRING` property, for improved security.
+* Starting with version 4.0.0 of the Exasol SQL dialect, the new `EXA_CONNECTION` property replaces the `EXA_CONNECTION_STRING` property, for improved security.

   It takes the name of a connection definition in case you are using `IMPORT FROM EXA`.
 For details please consult the [user guide](doc/dialects/exasol.md).

+* Version 6.0.0 and later of the Exasol Virtual Schema require Exasol 7.0 or later.
+If you need to use Exasol 6.2 please use version 5.0.5 of the Exasol Virtual Schema.

 ## Table of Contents